bookshelfdave/etp/README.md

 ## ETP: An Erlang Term Parser for Java.

 Given a String of Erlang terms, ETP will parse the string into a tree of ETP Java objects.
+Calling toString() on an ETP object will render a tree as an Erlang term.

+### Building

+You'll need Maven to build etp.

+	mvn package

 ### Usage